3 Tips for Storing Books in Your Self-Storage Unit

 This is not only an organizational tactic: it’s a preventative measure.
 Should a storage unit ever flood, the first things to go are electronics and books.
 Adding shelves to units will help organize book storage bins and make sure they are off of the floor, safe and sound.

 Keeping your books safe is important.
-Make sure they’re well taken care of with preventative measures, such as wrapping them in the right material, placing them on shelves, packing them horizontally — and, of course — keeping them in one of our climate-controlled self-storage units.
+Make sure they’re well taken care of with preventative measures, such as wrapping them in the right material, placing them on shelves, packing them horizontally — and, of course — keeping them in one of our temperature-controlled self-storage units.